kevinwritescode/apollo-practice/README.md

 1. GQL unions and inline fragments `... on Droid {}`
 2. directives `(@include(if) @skip(if))`
 3. Passport authentication layer
+4. Dataloader and Root Resolvers (to avoid unnecessary DB queries)

 # 📐 Folder Format
 ```